mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 While this concept of evaluation and labeled data (and the related naming) is heavily influenced by machine learning, the concepts discussed here apply, or rather need to be applied, for all "non-machine-learning" algorithms as well.
-In the following we will provide guides for specific "groups" of algorithms, depending if they contain data-driven learning or not.
+In the following we will provide guides for specific "groups" of algorithms, depending on whether they contain data-driven learning or not.

 Categories of Algorithms
 ========================